 Here we talked about what many people want to know when their laptop doesn’t have enough juice for their work: can I upgrade my laptop processor from i5 to i7?

-The upgrade can be possible if you have a CPU with PGA or LGA surface mounting and take care of other factors, such as the CPU sockets.
+The short answer is that the upgrade can be possible if you have a CPU with PGA or LGA surface mounting and take care of other factors, such as the CPU sockets.

 However, there’s no guarantee that it will work stably and fully in the long run.